Cricket T20 Blast Final Day Overview

 Nottinghamshire Start as Outright Betting Favourites

 Bookmakers have chipped in to help mark the day and sports bettors will find a number of exciting betting markets available.
-You can bet on one of the many match markets, offered both before the coin toss and in-play or you can look further ahead and give yourself an interest for the entire afternoon with a punt on the outright winner.
+You can bet on one of the many match markets, offered both before the coin toss and in-play or you can look further ahead and give yourself an interest for the entire afternoon with a punt on the outright winner or Win/Draw.
 If getting involved in the latter, we’d like to remind you the earlier you bet the better the price available.
 Traders will trim the odds of each side after they have booked their place in the final two.

 The current outright betting has Nottinghamshire marked up as the most likely champion, according to bookmakers, and there’s 2/1 available with most firms, including 10bet, for those who fancy having a pop.
 Worcestershire is seen as the main danger and has been chalked up on the betting board as 5/2 second-favourites.
 William Hill is offering a market best price on that one.
 We then get into the outsiders and Ladbrokes are confident enough to oppose Essex and pin a 3/1 quote to their tail, positioning them one place above Derbyshire who is as big as 9/2.